Mura (film)

 Mura is a 2024 Indian Malayalam-language action thriller film directed by Muhammad Musthafa and written by Suresh Babu.
 It stars Suraj Venjaramoodu, Hridhu Haroon, Krish Hassan, Maala Parvathi and Kani Kusruti.
-The film released on November 8 2024 to positive response.
+The film was released on November 8 2024 to positive response.

 Plot

 This high-octane film revolves around a group of young men who embark on a dangerous mission to break into a vault loaded with black money.